 Special Services Unit

 The Special Services Unit is an extension of the Patrol Division.
 The unit consists of deputies assigned to Animal Control, Marine Patrol, Search and Rescue and Timber Patrol.
-The unit is supervised by Sergeant Brad O'Dell.
+The unit is overseen by Lieutenant Brad O'Dell.

 This unit is responsible for the investigation and enforcement of animal related state and local laws.
 Douglas County encourages responsible pet ownership.
 There is one deputy assigned to Animal Control who works closely with an Animal Control Cadet (volunteer) and local partner agencies.

 Marine Patrol is responsible for promoting boating safety and the enforcement of boating laws on the waterways within Douglas County.
 80% of the funding for Marine Patrol comes from the Oregon State Marine Board while Douglas County provides a 20% match.
-There are two full-time deputies and one season Marine Service Officer assigned to this division.
+There are two full-time deputies assigned to this unit.

 Search & Rescue

 Per state statute, the Sheriff of each county is responsible for all search and rescue activities within their jurisdiction.
-Douglas County has a very robust search and rescue program which consists of 1 full-time deputy and many highly trained volunteers.
-Douglas County's SAR program consists of various specialty groups including ground search teams, mountain rescue, 4 by 4 and more.
+Douglas County has a very robust search and rescue program which consists of 2 full-time deputies and many highly trained volunteers.
+Douglas County's SAR program consists of various specialty groups including ground search teams, mountain rescue, 4x4 and more.

 The Sheriff's Office holds contracts with the United States Forest Service (USFS), Bureau of Land Management (BLM) and the Douglas Timber Operators (DTO) for enhanced law enforcement services on federal and private timber lands.
 This currently includes: